 (A) Evaluation of behaviors related to emotions, learning, and memories, and analyses of neural and muscular activities

-(D) Non-invasive 4D cardiac function and capillary blood flow imaging using anesthetized mice
+(B) Non-invasive 4D cardiac function and capillary blood flow ultrasound imaging in mice

 Ultrastructure analysis of biological specimens by cutting-edge electron microscopy